 Another structure which is more like a tug with slide, climbing mat, fireman's pole, curved ladder and shop front.
 Two swings including one with a harness, two person pommel bounce and see-saw.
 The whole playground has a soft spongy base.

 There are unshaded seats and tables, BBQ and water tap.
 Be warned that there is ticketed parking.
-Located near the Mordialloc foreshore and close to the Windows on the Bay restaurant and the Mordialloc Pier.
+Located near the Mordialloc beach and foreshore and close to the Windows on the Bay restaurant and the Mordialloc Pier.

 Sorrento Historic Park, Point Nepean Road, Sorrento